LangChain integration

 Before wiring code, connect at least one service to your operator at getstack.run/services.
 OAuth providers (Slack, GitHub, Google, etc.) only ask the user once; STACK stores the token KMS-encrypted on your behalf and the agent never sees it.

-3. Register the agent
+3. Register the agent (one-time)

 from getstack import Stack